offalynne/Input/docs/6.0/Functions-(Virtual-Button-Checkers).md

 Virtual buttons can be configured using the following functions.
 Many functions return `self` meaning that methods can be chained together as a fluent interface.

-?> All coordinates and positions are in GUI-space.
+?> These functions are purely optional.
+The intended use case is for

 &nbsp;